-We will be using Beck's Motivation: Theories and Principles, Fifth Edition.
-I recognize that this is an older textbook and leaves something to be desired, but there are no better alternatives at the moment.
-The text is "recommended" rather than "required".
-In other words, don't focus on the textbook as a potential "test bank".
+We will be using Prus's Drugs and the Neuroscience of Behavior, Second Edition.
+The previous version of the textbook is likely insufficient for the course.
+While the assigned material in the textbook is officially testable, don't focus on it in that way, and don't think of it as a "test bank".
 Instead, treat the textbook like a "second teacher", a way to learn the concepts in class from a slightly different perspective.
+Material that was part of the textbook but is wholly unrelated to the lectures will not be tested.